 Housing affordability is central to other national priorities, like health care, food security, education and more.
 Yet the gap between rents and incomes is growing, and this is compounded by unprecedented threats to federal housing assistance.
 Proven solutions to ending homelessness and housing instability exist – what’s missing is the political will to provide resources that will put these solutions into practice in communities across the nation.

 Various sectors are recognizing that affordable homes are inextricably linked to their own priorities and concerns.
 The work to expand affordable housing solutions cannot be done by housing advocates alone.
-So expanded cross-sector coalitions are working together to increase federal investments in proven solutions to make homes affordable to the lowest income people.
+So expanded cross-sector coalitions are working together to increase federal investments in proven solutions to make homes affordable to low-income people.

 In the face of an unprecedented housing affordability crisis, along with the undeniable, cross-cutting realities of the research and the imminent threats to federal housing assistance, powerful new constituencies are possible in ways that they haven’t been before.